-1.1 This policy applies to all individuals working at all levels of the organisation (collectively referred to as "staff" in this policy).
+1.1 This policy applies to all individuals working at all levels of the organisation (collectively referred to as "workers" in this policy).

-Who is a member of "staff"?
+Who is a member of "workers"?

-This policy applies to all individuals working at all levels and grades, including senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers, interns, agents, sponsors, or any other person associated with us, or any of our subsidiaries or their employees, wherever located.
+This policy applies to all individuals wherever located working at all levels and grades within the Company and any of its subsidiaries, including senior managers, officers, directors, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers and interns.